citp/privacy-policy-historical/r/rz/rzi/rzim.org.md

 RZIM encourages you to review the statements of websites you choose to link to from RZIM so that you can understand how those websites collect, use, and share your information.
 RZIM is not responsible for the privacy statements or other content on websites outside of the RZIM and RZIM family of websites.

 It is the desire of RZIM to honor your communication needs.
-If you wish to be removed from our conventional mailing list, please contact us in writing at rzim@rzim.org.
+If you wish to be removed from our conventional mailing list, please contact us in writing at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)

 **Use of Your Personal Information**